bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 ### Importing component groups and directives as Vue plugins

-A compoent group, and/or directive, can be imported as a Vue plugin, by importing the component group or directive directory.
-Impoting `<b-card>` (and its related sub-components) and `<b-table>` can simply be done as:
+A component group and/or directive can be imported as a Vue plugin by importing the component group or directive directory.
+Importing `<b-card>` (and related sub-components) and `<b-table>` can be done with:

 ```js
 // Import the components as Vue plugins